 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The calendar year deductible is: \$350 per person (\$350 per person for Self Plus One enrollment, or \$700 per Self and Family enrollment).
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The calendar year deductible is: \$350 per person (\$700 per Self Plus One Enrollment, or Self and Family enrollment).
+The calendar year deductible applies to limited benefits in this Section.
+We added "(calendar year deductible applies)" when it applies.